cline/cline-bench/tasks/01k8mwgj1z6kr0a7q59r6ek2ar-v-edit-workspace-tests/README.md

 # V-Edit Workspace Test Fixes

-Eight unit tests were failing.
+@sergev noticed that eight unit tests were failing.
 Simple problems with clear names: `DeleteLines` had an off-by-one error, `ToplineUpdateAfterEdit` wasn't clamping scroll position, `BuildFromText` couldn't read back segments it just created.
 The user knew what was broken.
 They just had to fix it.

 Forty-nine hours later, they committed the fix.
 Not because the bugs were individually complex, but because v-edit's architecture demanded understanding how text editors actually work at the systems level.
 The workspace manages text through segments - chunks of a file loaded into memory or stored temporarily.
 When you insert text, you're not just moving bytes around.
 You're updating segment boundaries, adjusting file offsets, recalculating line counts, and maintaining a chain of segments where the cursor might be pointing anywhere.
 Delete three lines and suddenly topline needs recalculating.
 Load text from a vector and the segment chain has a tail node that cursegm_ points to instead of the data.
 Navigation fails because you're looking at an empty segment.